b-x-wu/palette-hacker/documentation/devlog.md

 4. The Typescript on the frontend with babel and webpack.
 5. Making the API RESTful.
 6. Keeping the palettes that somebody had made on websites before?

+## 11/29/22 11:59 PM

+It's after Thanksgiving break, and I spent a good bit of time messing around with Webpack in a different branch, but now we're a few days from the due date.
+This means that I need to pick and choose what I actually want to do.
+First things first, I need to remove the login capability.
+Next, I need to apply some styles.
+I think I'm going to use Bootstrap for pretty.